ACCESS-Community-Hub/decoding-om3/documentation/docs/pages/decoding_mom6.md

 ## Lessons learned from MOM6 code development

 Presenter: @jbisits (11/12/2025).
+!!! tip
     Take-home message: when starting development, take care with which version of the MOM6 code repository you fork from.

 ### Background

 When @jbisits started work on MOM6, he went to google and found the MOM6 codebase and then made a fork of `mom-ocean/MOM6` (the [central consortium repository](https://github.com/mom-ocean/MOM6)).
-Actually if one is looking to contribute to the MOM6 codebase from Australia, there is an [access-nri/MOM6](https://github.com/access-nri/mom6) fork.
+Actually if one is looking to contribute to the MOM6 codebase _from_ Australia, there is an [access-nri/MOM6](https://github.com/access-nri/mom6) fork.
 They are different forks with different branches and code bases!

 ### How do I find out which version of MOM6 I am currently using?